 We Are Your Garbage Disposal Experts

 Whether you are looking for a garbage disposal repair or a new or replacement garbage disposal, our Cal’s Plumbing team is here in Tucson, AZ, to help you.
-Give us a call at 520.622.2257 or request service online to schedule your appointment.
+Give us a call or request service online to schedule your appointment.